Why Vote at ArtPrize

 How Prizes are Awarded

 The prizes are awarded through two rounds.
-The first round narrows the field of artist entries to two sets of finalists—twenty decided by public vote and twenty by expert jury.
+The first round narrows the field of artist entries to a set of finalists twenty finalists.

 How Voting Works

 At ArtPrize, spectators and visitors like you take an active role as judge and critic, and an unprecedented top prize is determined solely by public vote.
 Here’s how it works:

 Round 1 Voting